stefek99/wings-integration/README.md

 }
 ```

-Notice how we added a check if the participant address was whitelisted, and at the same time
+Notice how we have added a check if the participant address was whitelisted, and at the same time
-how important it is to update tokensSold and totalCollected.
+the importance of updating tokensSold and totalCollected.

 It is important to keep the state of the contracts right, it is possible to participate in
-the crowdsale only if the crowdsale has started, hasnt stopped, and is alive (see modifiers for participate function).
+the crowdsale only if the crowdsale has started, hasn't stopped, and is alive (see modifiers for participate function).

-We still need to implement a few more functions to have a working contract, indeed:
+We still need to implement a few more functions to have a working contract, such as:

-- Function that allows you to get the token address
+- Function for getting the token address
-- Mint of token rewards to token contracts
+- Minting of token rewards to token contracts
-- Release token after crowdsale
+- Releasing token after crowdsale

 ```cs
 // returns address of crowdsale token.
 The token must be ERC20-compliant